dcleres/investing_for_social_good/README.md

 - Week 3 - Wrapping up
   - Process and perform a detailed analysis of the news and SEC datasets, filtering out the relevant data and understand how to combine the two datasets with the information on Twitter for instance.
   - Find trends in the data regarding the social opinion to the investors and correlate it with the findings regarding the investments done by companies.
-- Prepare Milestone 2
-  - Comment and debug the code
-  - Learn from the mistakes made in M1
-  - Set clear goals and plans for the next milestone.

 #### Questions for TA's